 The master schedule and staff allocations are determined based on student course selections.
 The College and Career Counseling Department strives to create a balanced schedule in order to maintain class sizes which best promote learning.
 In certain extenuating circumstances approval may be granted for a schedule change.
 Students need to review the following criteria prior to requesting a schedule change:

-- Graduation requirements are missing - Prerequisite requirements have not been met - Duplication of courses - Student wants to add an available elective in place of an open block - College is requesting a specific course - Student was placed in a course they did not request
+- Graduation requirements are missing

+- Prerequisite requirements have not been met

+- Duplication of courses

+- College is requesting a specific course

+- Student was placed in a course they did not request